 Stand up paddle boarding (SUP) is a popular global sport these days, often described as a cross between surfing and kayaking.
 It is also a fun way to explore the immediate coastline.
 Whether going solo or with the whole family, you will find paddle boards to hire on various beaches around the coast, usually rented out by the hour.
 No previous experience is needed, just hop on the board and start paddling.

 Soaring high above the stunning coastline of Pamelonne beach offers a rather different view of this infamous stretch of water.
-Most companies will offer two or three seater parasails meaning that the whole family can experience flying 200 feet in the air whilst getting a real birds-eye view of what’s going on below.
+Most companies will offer two or three seater parasails meaning that the whole family can experience flying 60m in the air whilst getting a real birds-eye view of what’s going on below.

 Sailing & Yachting

 If you'd like to take a dip outdoors or indoors, you'll be able to find somewhere to go for a swim in Saint-Tropez.
 Most hotels have their own swimming facilities, however there are also municipal swimming baths that you can visit.
 In summer and winter, you should be able to find somewhere to take a dip, so don't forget your towel and your swimming costume or shorts.

 With its warm climate and dry months, tennis is very popular across the region.
 Significant investment in the sport means that there many tennis clubs and courts available for the enthusiast or the amateur.
 The courts are generally clay or hard courts, and you can book courts as a non-member at most of the clubs.